 So what is a dog's topline?
 A dog's topline is the profile line that goes from the dog's shoulders to the base of the tail, tells us Veterinary Sports Medicine and Rehabilitation specialist Dr. Christine Zink in the book: "Peak Performance: Coaching the Canine Athlete."

-Imagine drawing with a pencil the profile of the dog's body from the withers (where the shoulders meet the neck, right over the scapula blades) to the tail.
+For sake of an example, since I love drawing, let's imagine drawing with a pencil the profile of the dog's body from the withers (where the dog's shoulders meet the neck, right over the scapula blades) to the tail.
 That's the profile line of the topline.